MicrosoftDocs/azure-docs/articles/iot-edge/tutorial-machine-learning-edge-06-custom-modules.md

 * **Send message to the Avro Writer module:** to preserve all the data sent by the downstream device, the Router module sends the entire message received from the classifier to the Avro Writer module, which will persist and upload the data using IoT Hub file upload.

 > [!NOTE]
-> The description of the module responsibilities may make the processing seem sequential, but the flow is message/event based.
+> The description of the module responsibilities may make the processing seem sequential, but the flow is defined by messages based on discordant events.
 This is why we need an orchestration module like our Router module.

 ### Create the module